Playing Rules

 4. Sporting behavior is vital to the conduct of every Intramural contest.
 In order to encourage proper conduct during games, officials, administrative personnel, and supervisors shall make decisions on whether to warn, penalize or eject players or teams for poor behavior.
 These decisions are final.
 The Intramural Sports administrative staff will rule on further penalties as a result of unsporting conduct.

-5. Each participant should choose his or her team members carefully, as all team members will suffer the consequences of any disciplinary action taken by the Intramural Sports staff against that team for violation of the intramural rules and sporting behavior guidelines.
+5. Each participant should choose their team members carefully, as all team members will suffer the consequences of any disciplinary action taken by the Intramural Sports staff against that team for violation of the intramural rules and sporting behavior guidelines.
 Protests or appeals of sporting behavior ratings will not be recognized.
 The Intramural Sports administrative staff reserves the right to review any rating given to a team.

 6. Additional information regarding team and participant sporting behavior including the rating method, factors, and scale is available in the Sporting Behavior Principle of the Seven Principles of Intramural Sports, available online at the FSU Campus Recreation web site.